seshing/OpenFACADES/train/README.md

-# Fine-tuning InternVL for Building Detection
+# Fine-tuning InternVL

-This guide walks you through the process of fine-tuning InternVL3 models for building facade detection and analysis.
+This guide walks you through the process of fine-tuning InternVL3 models for building annotation.
 We use **InternVL3-1B** as the example throughout this guide, but the process works for other model sizes (2B, 8B) as well.

 ## Prerequisites